maqsoodhussain/sentimental_analyzer/README.md

 # sentimental_analyzer
-Tool created using streamlit for giving sentimant of a give sentence
+Tool created using streamlit
+Gives positive or Negative of given sentence